-- 1.6.1 A Rescue Kit represents a basic health package distributed to a victim caught in a natural disaster.
-It symbolizes tools or devices used in the rescue process, such as GPS Transponders or even something as simple as light source providers. - 1.6.2 A Rescue Kit should preferably contain a lit-up LED, but could contain other electronics, weights or magnets. - 1.6.3 Each Rescue Kit must have a minimum volume of 1 cubic cm. - 1.6.4 Each team could only carry a maximum number of 12 of those kits. - 1.6.5 Some sample instructions for creating the rescue lit-up kit can be found the end of this document, and may be found at the International RCJ Community Forum (http://www.rcjcommunity.org/).
-Each team is encouraged to design their own versions. - 1.6.6 Each team is responsible for the whole Rescue Kits system (the maximum of 12 kits), including bringing the rescue kits to the competition.
-Team captain is responsible for loading their own Rescue Kits on their robots and cleaning the field with the referee's/judges' authorization after the game is called to complete.
+1.6.1 A Rescue Kit represents a basic health package distributed to a victim caught in a natural disaster.
+It symbolizes tools or devices used in the rescue process, such as GPS Transponders or even something as simple as light source providers.

+1.6.2 A Rescue Kit should preferably contain a lit-up LED, but could contain other electronics, weights or magnets.
+1.6.3 Each Rescue Kit must have a minimum volume of 1 cubic cm.

+1.6.4 Each team can only carry a maximum number of 12 of those kits.

+1.6.5 Some sample instructions for creating the rescue lit-up kit can be found the end of this document.
+Each team is encouraged to design their own versions.

+1.6.6 Each team is responsible for the whole Rescue Kits system (the maximum of 12 kits), including bringing the rescue kits to the competition.
+Team captain is responsible for loading their own Rescue Kits on their robots and cleaning the field with the referee's/judges' authorization after the game is called to end.